A N\'eel-type antiferromagnetic order in the spin 1/2 rare-earth honeycomb YbCl$_3$: Experimental results

 Field-dependent $ac$ susceptibility with ${H \parallel ab}$ and ${H \perp ab}$ were measured and shown in Fig.~\ref{fig:cmvst}(c) and (d).
 In both directions, a cusp feature is seen at moderate fields, suggesting sharp slope change in $M(H)$.
-For ${H \parallel ab}$, the feature occurs at around 5.7 T for temperatures below 0.6 K while for ${H \perp ab}$, it appears at around 9.5 T for temperatures below 0.6 K. Combined with the specific heat data under fields (Fig.~\ref{fig:torque}(a)), we will see that the cusp feature is associated with the suppression of LRO and these two fields are near to the critical fields where quantum critical point emerges.
+For ${H \parallel ab}$, the feature occurs at around 5.7 T for temperatures below 0.6 K while for ${H \perp ab}$, it appears at around 9.5 T for temperatures below 0.6 K. Combined with the specific heat data under fields (Fig.~\ref{fig:torque}(a)), we will see that the cusp feature is associated with the suppression of LRO and these two fields are near to the critical fields where the LRO is fully suppressed.